1. Place your tuition deposit

 7. Registering for Classes

-- DC, ND, and PA students will be registered in bulk by their departments
+- DC, PA, and Initial Teacher Certification students will be registered as a cohort by their departments.

 - Sixth Year in Educational Leadership (092 Certification) – students will register at new student orientation

 - All other students are expected to contact their advisor to register for classes.
 Your advisor’s contact information is available in your acceptance letter.

 8. Submit your final and official transcript(s) and/or other outstanding materials

 Each transcript must be an original official transcript with the registrar’s stamp or signature.
 Scanned, photocopied or uploaded transcripts submitted as part of your application for admission do not fulfill this requirement.
 Documents must be received no more than 30 days after the start of classes and should be sent to: